BCCHR-IT/data-entry-trigger-builder/README.md

 ## Instructions

 1. Make sure the module has been enabled in your project.
 After, navigate to External Modules, in your REDCap sidebar.
-Only administrators can see the link.
+Only administrators with "Access to all projects and data with maximum user privileges" can see the link.

 ![CustomApplicationLink](imgs/customApplicationLink.jpg)